-We’re hooked on our devices, but did you know your smartphone can actually make you money every month?
-Here are some of my favorite money making apps.
+We’re hooked on our devices, but did you know there are apps can actually make you money every month?

 I’ve broken these down by category, and encourage you to pick and install the ones that make the most sense for you.